karthikband1/Movie-recommendation-system/README.md

 This is a *development* dataset.
 As such, it may change over time and is not an appropriate dataset for shared research results.
 See available *benchmark* datasets if that is your intent.

-This and other GroupLens data sets are publicly available for download at <http://grouplens.org/datasets/>.